Delimited File Sources¶

 If you want to ignore this error, select the check box Ignore route errors.
 With this option if one of the files does not exist, the data source will skip it and read the next one.
 If you run the query from the administration tool, you can identify which files could not be read in the Execution trace: in the trace, click on the nodes with Type = Route.
 The ones that could not be read will have the attribute Exception followed by an error message.

-If you enter more than one character, all these characters will be considered a delimiter unless you select the check box Delimiter consists of multiple characters.
+If it is cleared and the delimiter has two or more characters, all these characters will be considered a delimiter.
 For example, if you enter

 ,|, every time the data source finds the character comma (,) or the vertical bar (|), it will consider the beginning of a new field.

-Some “invisible” characters have to be entered in a special way.
+You have to enter the “invisible” characters in a special way.
 See the table below:

 The text qualifier is the double quote (“).

-Tuple pattern.
-Regular expression that specifies the format of the tuples that will be extracted from the delimited file.
-This regular expression has to match the whole line of the file, not only the part that you want to capture.
+This regular expression specifies the format of one row of data within the file.
+This expression has to match the whole line of the file (or multiple lines), not only the part that you want to capture.
 The fields of the views created over this data source will be the capturing groups of the regular expression.
+For example:

 The syntax of these regular expressions is the one defined by the Java language (the documentation of the Java class Pattern lists the constructs of these expressions).